hikeventures/hikeventures.github.io/_posts/2014-10-25-best-down-jackets.markdown

 ---
 Here is our buying guide of the best summer and winter down jackets for 2016 which you can take on your next hiking, backpacking, skiing, snowboarding, mountaineering, climbing, photography or any other backcountry outdoor adventure to stay warm.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.

 ---